Junction Box Assembler

 - High School Diploma / GED

-- Ability to read and interpret blueprints and wiring diagrams
+- Ability to read and interpret drawings / diagrams and specifications – (electrical, mechanical, and connection)

 - Ability and willingness to work overtime, evening / off shifts, weekends, and holidays